 Hawkspring offers a unique ‘whole family’ approach to drug and alcohol support services.
 They offer a range of services for individuals aged 18+ who are misusing drugs and/or alcohol.

 Narcotics Anonymous is a non-profit fellowship of men and women for whom drugs have become a problem.
 There are no fees and they offer a helpline, meetings, literature, committees and development services.

 National drugs helpline offering friendly, confidential drugs advice.
 Includes information about drugs, what to do if you are feeling pressured to take drugs, what to do if you are worried about a friend, and other topics.

-Specialising in culturally appropriate services for mental health, (re)offending behaviour and problematic substance abuse, Nilaari offers therapies and programmes tailored to individuals based in inner city Bristol.
+A BME service specialising in culturally appropriate programmes for mental health, (re)offending behaviour and problematic substance abuse, Nilaari offers therapies and programmes tailored to individuals based in inner city Bristol.

 This US based website raises awareness on the impact smoking has on mental health.
 Information on why to quit, how to quit and resources to help you quit.